 How Big Will a Pomeranian Chihuahua Mix Get?

 As it is a mix of two small breeds, a Pomeranian Chihuahua mix would be a rather small dog.
 Depending on the size of its parents, a Pomchi can be of a standard or teacup size.

 Males may be a little larger than females, but they still belong to the group of toy breeds.
-Female Chihuahua mixed with Pomeranian can grow five to nine inches in height, whereas a male can get six to ten inches tall at the shoulder.
+Female Chihuahua mixed with Pomeranian can grow five to nine inches, whereas a male can get six to ten inches tall at the shoulder.

 Teacup Pomeranian Chihuahua mix can grow up to six inches in height and weigh between three to seven pounds.
 These tiny furry companies are very small and fragile.
-Since they are very delicate it’s more difficult to take care of them.
+Since they are very delicate, taking care of them is more difficult.
 They can be easily injured by a small jump off the couch or someone’s lap.